Zettt/km-markdown-library/README.md

 * Force Line Breaks

-[^disclaimer_almost]: Almost means, editors like MacVim or emacs will probably not work, since these editors don't "disable" the "Cut" entry in the Edit menu when no text is selected, which these macros use to determine whether text is selected, i.e. "cut-able".
+[^disclaimer]: Almost means, editors like MacVim or emacs will probably not work, since these editors don't "disable" the "Cut" entry in the Edit menu when no text is selected, which these macros use to determine whether text is selected, i.e. "cut-able".